Jean-Luc Godard: Late period films (2001–2022)

 In 2001, Éloge de l'amour (In Praise of Love) was released.
-The film is notable for its use of both film and video—the first half captured in 35 mm black and white, the latter half shot in color on DV—and subsequently transferred to film for editing.
+The film is notable for its use of both film and video—the first half captured in 35 mm black and white, the latter half shot in colour on DV—and subsequently transferred to film for editing.
 The film is also noted for containing themes of ageing, love, separation, and rediscovery as it follows the young artist Edgar in his contemplation of a new work on the four stages of love.
 In Notre musique (2004), Godard turned his focus to war, specifically, the war in Sarajevo, but with attention to all war, including the American Civil War, the war between the U.S. and Native Americans, and the Israeli–Palestinian conflict.
 The film is structured into three Dantean kingdoms: Hell, Purgatory, and Paradise.
 Godard's fascination with paradox is constant in the film.
 It opens with a long, ponderous montage of war images that occasionally lapses into the comic; Paradise is shown as a lush wooded beach patrolled by U.S. Marines.

 Godard's film Film Socialisme (2010) premiered in the Un Certain Regard section at the 2010 Cannes Film Festival.
 It was released theatrically in France in May 2010.
 Godard was rumoured to be considering directing a film adaptation of Daniel Mendelsohn's The Lost: A Search for Six of Six Million, an award-winning book about the Holocaust.
 In 2013, Godard released the short Les trois désastres (The Three Disasters) as part of the omnibus film 3X3D with filmmakers Peter Greenaway and Edgar Pera.
 3X3D premiered at the 2013 Cannes Film Festival.
 His 2014 film Goodbye to Language, shot in 3-D, revolves around a couple who cannot communicate with each other until their pet dog acts as an interpreter for them.
 The film makes reference to a wide range of influences such as paintings by Nicolas de Staël and the writing of William Faulkner, as well as the work of mathematician Laurent Schwartz and dramatist Bertolt Brecht—one of Godard's most important influences.
 It was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival, where it won the Jury Prize.
 Godard's non-traditional script for the film was described as a collage of handwritten text and images, and an "artwork" itself.

 In 2015 J. Hoberman reported that Godard was working on a new film.
 Initially titled Tentative de bleu, in December 2016 Wild Bunch co-chief Vincent Maraval stated that Godard had been shooting Le livre d'image (The Image Book) for almost two years "in various Arab countries, including Tunisia" and that it is an examination of the modern Arab World."Godard presented the film at several international festivals, where it received a Special Palme d'Or at the 2018 Cannes Film Festival.